szeyick/University/COS80007 - Advanced Java/Exam/Test.md

 **e) the Graphics2D	setComposite() method**

-The set composite method allows you to change what you do with the pixels?
+The set composite method allows you to change what you do when combining old pixels with new pixels.

 - **6. Graphics	2D**